top of page

 Over 8,000 households have been trained in prior programs.

-• ~88% of trainees are still using a clay pot cooler one year after training began
+• ~88% of trainees made or purchased a clay pot cooler and are still using it one year after training began

 • Clay pot cooler users reported an average of 62% fewer trips to the market and 74 minutes per week saved